-A student may be permanently dismissed ("expelled") from Spartan College for violating Spartan College's conduct rules.
+A student may be permanently dismissed ("expelled") from the College for violating Spartan College of Aeronautics and Technology's conduct rules.

 Suspension for Safety, Rule Infractions, and Proficiency

 Students are required to comply with all regulatory requirements.
 Sound judgment and safe operating practices are a must.
 Probation and additional training may be part of corrective action.
 In some cases, involving repeated violations, safety, or lack of proficiency, students may be suspended.
 Examples of infractions: Rule infractions or rule violations and/or unsafe operating practices.